Chapter 5

 "Hold the umbrella.
 I'll carry you to the bus stop over there.
 It's not far."

 I hesitated.
-No man had ever offered to carry me — not even when I was younger.
-I was always the one in control, always the one others leaned on.
+No man had ever offered to carry me, not even when I was younger.
+This was something entirely new.

 Something inside me jolted.